Ex-All Black Hayman diagnosed with dementia at 41

 Hayman said tests showed he had early-onset dementia and probable chronic traumatic encephalopathy -- a neurodegenerative disease.

-The diagnosis prompted him to join a lawsuit brought by similarly affected former players, including England's Steve Thompson and Alix Popham of Wales, against the sport's governing bodies, including World Rugby.
+The diagnosis prompted him to join a lawsuit brought by similarly affected former players, including England's Steve Thompson and Alix Popham of Wales, against the sport's governing bodies.

-The basis of the players' claim is that rugby authorities failed to provide sufficient protection when the risks of concussion and sub-concussive injuries were "known and foreseeable".
+The basis of the players' claim is that World Rugby and other authorities failed to provide sufficient protection when the risks of concussion and sub-concussive injuries were "known and foreseeable".

 Hayman said one reason for joining the legal action was to force fundamental changes to the game to minimise the risk of head injuries.

-"(I) hope that the players of the future don't fall into the same trap that I did, that they're not treated like and object and are looked after better." he said.
+"(I) hope that the players of the future don't fall into the same trap that I did, that they're not treated like an object and are looked after better," he said.

 "These younger aspiring players need to know what they're getting into and there needs to be more support and better monitoring around head injuries and workloads."